5 data privacy startups cashing in on GDPR

 The InCountry platform is not so much about replacing an application’s own data store as it is adding an extra local repository for specific regulated data.
 For now, InCountry offers a single product called Profile, which enables compliance around user profile and registration data, but plans are in place to expand this to cover payments, transactions, and health data.

-San Francisco-based InCountry officially launched back in May with with $7 million in seed funding, which followed it up this month with a $15 million series A round.
+San Francisco-based InCountry officially launched back in May with $7 million in seed funding, and this month the startup followed that up with a $15 million series A round.

 “We’re witnessing more countries signing in data laws each week, and we’re only going to see those numbers increase,” noted Sundeep Peechu, managing director at InCountry seed investor Felicis Ventures.